-When your child is diagnosed with Brain Damage or Cerebral Palsy in Dallas, Oklahoma City, or Little Rock, let us put our Resources to Work for You.
+When your child is diagnosed with Brain Damage or Cerebral Palsy in Texas, Oklahoma, or Arkansas, let us put our Resources to Work for You.

 When you trust delivery of your baby to a hospital and its staff, you expect that you and your child one will receive the best care possible.
 When something goes wrong and a doctor or the hospital staff violates safety rules or fails to follow evidence-based guidelines, the results can be catastrophic.

 In Arkansas, Oklahoma, and Texas, preventable birth injuries can leave a family heartbroken and financially strapped.
 Birth Injury cases are complex and can be difficult to prove.
 Legislation in Texas, Oklahoma, and Arkansas can make it even more difficult to get the compensation you deserve.
 Don't trust your case to just any firm.
 Make sure it is one with a proven track record and ready to go to trial for you.

 We Help You Prove Your Claim So That You Can Get the Care and Rehabilitation You Need

 Investigating and proving that medical malpractice occurred is not a simple task, and one that you should not take on alone.
 From the complex process of gaining access to medical records to the difficulty proving wrongdoing on the part of the medical staff, we know where to find the evidence that they hospital doesn't want you to see.

 Hospital corporations hire large law firms to defend birth injury lawsuits, in Texas, Oklahoma, or Arkansas.
 They don't admit to errors no matter how egregious and fight until to bitter end.
 This puts you at a disadvantage when fighting against these experienced insurance companies.